 Year 10 and 11 were taken to London to visit the sold out, highly impressive “Designer of Dreams” exhibition.
 They used the information and research found to incorporate it into their own work.
 Whilst working in their sketchbooks the aim was to work in the style of the designer.

 The first group of Year 11s have successfully completed the new GCSE course.
 The pupils completed a personal project and a practical examination piece.

 This year I was very fortunate to take part in prospective parents evening for the technology department.
 We learned a great life skill on how to make fresh pasta.
 We got to enjoy cooking and learning whilst the parents asked different questions about food technology in The Heathland School.
 I extremely enjoyed it.
 It was a great opportunity.

 Year 10 Food Preparation and Nutrition GCSE pupils successfully carried out a 2 hour examination practical.
 The brief was to research, plan and prepare two dishes for teenagers.

 Year 11 GCSE Food Preparation and Nutrition

-Year 11 students carried out their 3 hour examination practical, producing a wide selection of highly successful European dishes.
+Year 11 students carried out their 3 hour examination practical, producing a wide selection of highly successful dishes based on Asian cuisine.